abdulwaheed76/practices/README.md

 Sprints are ownership of the team overall, success of a sprint is success of the full team (regardless of individual tasks).
 You can say you may hold at least 1% to 10% responsibility of overall team work.
 You own 100% of the taks specificily assigned to you.
 Responsibility includes, but not limited to, completing the task with at least minimum quality and absolutely agreed time mentioned in estimates.
 #### Deviations
 If you encounter any deviation in attainable preplaned timeline estimates, promptly inform the reasons and circumstances to your lead and project manager.
 Inform far ahead and as soon as possible when deviations are anticipated.
 NOT at the end or when time had elapsed.
+#### Timelines
+If there are delays in timeline without a reasonalbe cause, then the delay is the responsibility of the developer.
+(S)he should cover up the missed deadlines by any means possible to ensure reasonable efficiency.

 ## Project management tool
 #### Task / issue types